 Books

 Rob and I have signed a publishing deal.
-You can order the Parenting Hell book here.
+You can buy the Parenting Hell book here.
 Parenting Hell topped the Sunday Times Bestseller charts.

 Focusing on the madness, absurdity and utter chaos of being a parent, the Parenting Hell book was published in October 2022 in hardback, ebook and audiobook, and features some special guests.